 De Quervain’s tenosynovitis vs carpal tunnel syndrome: how can you tell?

-Usually, De Quervain’s tenosynovitis causes pain and swelling at the base of the thumb.
-Usually, pain occurs while using the thumb.
-Also, it is uncommon to experience numbness and pins and needles, unlike carpal tunnel syndrome.
+De Quervain’s tenosynovitis usually causes pain and swelling at the base of the thumb.
+The pain usually occurs while using the thumb.
+Also, unlike carpal tunnel syndrome, numbness and pins and needles are uncommon.

 De Quervain’s tenosynovitis injection technique: should you use ultrasound?